A Square Pegg in a Round Hellhole…

 A crime comedy where a policeman moves from a busy English city to a twee country village, where life becomes more exciting for him and his new partner when a number of grisly murders occur…

 The film was written by 3 writers – including Pegg – from Pegg’s comedy TV series Spaced (1999-2001) and his zombie comedy Shaun of the Dead (2004).
 Like these, Hot Fuzz is full of the familiar satire and homages we know and love and as well many familiar faces from British film and television.
-The cast is a delight, where many of the older cast can be identified by true film buffs like darlin’ husband and younger comedians share the fun.
-There are also a number of cameos to watch out for, no clues here..but worth looking for from the start of the film.
+The cast is a delight, where many of the older cast can be identified by true film buffs like Darlin’ Husband and younger comedians share the fun.
+There are also a number of cameos to watch out for, but no clues here.
+But all are worth looking for as they appear from the start of the film.

-Hot Fuzz also pays homage to another policeman sent to an apparently quiet British place, played by actor, Edward Woodward joint star of both films.
-The film also has many references to other Pegg productions and is seen as part of his “Cornetto Trilogy” with each a reference to this particular ice cream for three of his films.
-Which is a shame really, as personally I feel I speak for many when I beg Pegg to put pen to paper for yet another parody, and to paraphrase the advert for the ice cream previously mentioned “Just one more film, give it to me”.
+Hot Fuzz also pays homage to another policeman sent to an apparently quiet British place.
+This character played by actor, Edward Woodward, a joint star of both films.
+The film also has many references to other Pegg productions and is seen as part of his “Cornetto Trilogy”.
+Eachwith an in-film reference to this particular ice cream brand for three of these films.
+Which is a shame really, that this just a trilogy.
+Personally I feel I speak for many when I beg Pegg to put pen to paper for yet another parody.
+To paraphrase the advert for the ice cream previously mentioned “Just one more film, give it to me”.

 Weeper Rating: 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10